sonic-net/SONiC/doc/system_health_monitoring/system-health-HLD.md

 ## 3. Platform API and PMON related change to support this new service

-To have system LED can be set by this new service, a system LED object need to be added to Chassis class.
-This system LED object shall be initialized when platform API loaded from host side.
+To have system status LED can be set by this new service, a system status LED object need to be added to Chassis class.
+This system status LED object shall be initialized when platform API loaded from host side.

 psud need to collect more PSU data to the DB to satisfy the requirement of this new service. more specifically, psud need to collect psu output voltage, temperature and their threshold.